dentarg/auth0-blog/_posts/2017-03-28-navigating-rs256-and-jwks.markdown

 ## Calling our middleware

-Now that we have all the pieces in place to validate an RS256 token we need to configure the middleware and apply it to the route.
+Now that we have all the pieces in place to validate an RS256 token, we need to configure the middleware and apply it to the route.

 ```javascript
 /**